aman-abdu/MyProjects/Data Engineering/IPL DE and analysis/README.md

 - Basic Knowledge on SQL and Python/PySpark
 - Databricks account
-- Storage Repository like github (optional)
+- Storage Repository like AWS S3, github (optional)

 ## How to Run This Project